Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Introduction

-Modern MD simulations based on machine-learned potentials rely on high dimensional representations of local atomic environments using atomic descriptors \cite{soap,bso4}, which are becoming routinely used for atomic structure recognition, encouraging the development of descriptor-based methods designed to achieve improved robustness against thermal fluctuations \cite{neighbor-map, robust, distortion-score, tom}.
-These methods use descriptors such as the widely used BSO(4) bispectral descriptor functions \cite{bso4}, to encode atomic neighborhoods as feature vectors $\mathbf{v}$ of dimension $d$, typically $d=55$ for BSO(4) descriptors using $j_{max}=4$.
-These descriptors can be robustly compared to distributions of interest following Gorayeva \emph{et. al.} using distortion scores \cite{distortion-score} based on the analysis of Mahalanobis distances (see the Methods section).
+Modern structural analysis relies on high dimensional invariant representations of local atomic environments \cite{soap,bso4,soapia-gold-surf,soapia-gold-melting} or atomic descriptors, which enable various machine-learning strategies.
+In particular, atomic descriptors have demonstrated strong performance for atomic structure recognition, owing to their flexibility and improved robustness against thermal fluctuations \cite{neighbor-map, robust, distortion-score, tom}.
+Descriptors such as the BSO(4) bispectral descriptor functions \cite{bso4}, encode atomic neighborhoods as compact feature vectors $\mathbf{v} \in \mathbb{R}^d$, typically $d=55$ for BSO(4) descriptors using $j_{max}=4$, which remains tractable without necessarily requiring dimensionality reduction techniques.
+Atomic descriptors can be robustly compared to distributions of interest following Gorayeva \emph{et. al.} using distortion scores \cite{distortion-score} based on the analysis of Mahalanobis distances (see the Methods section).
 This approach allows the characterization of e.g., crystal defects in solids by measuring how much an atomic environment deviates from predefined statistical distributions, while being robust to fluctuations.
-This method, primarily aimed at the detection and analysis of structural defects in crystals, uses statistical distances to reference distributions, that are assumed to be unimodal multivariate Gaussians.
-The method has yet to be extended to more complex systems where distributions consisting of many modes where various population sizes coexist.
+This method, primarily aimed at the detection and analysis of structural defects in crystals, rests on the assumption of unimodal multivariate Gaussians.
+It has yet to be extended to more complex systems, where there is a coexistence of many distributions with various population sizes.